Fun Facts, Observations and Quotes

 establishment to be a Sonic, which is what he experienced back in the day in

-Top Notch ever existed, but they treat it like a franchise in the film because
+Only one Top Notch ever existed, but they treat it like a franchise in the film

-Tony says, “I can’t believe I’m doing this, I swore I’d never come to a Top
+because Tony says, “I can’t believe I’m doing this, I swore I’d never come to a

-idea I got when I was in a dentist chair.
+"This idea I got when I was in a dentist chair.
 I was under Nitrous Oxide.
-These two

-ideas, the Aerosmith song and the slow motion GTO shot, they just popped into my
+These two ideas, the Aerosmith song and the slow motion GTO shot, they just

-head under drugs.
+popped into my head under drugs.
 Legal drugs. ...
-The opening song, 'Sweet Emotion,' was like
+The opening song, 'Sweet

 Goldberg (Mike), Katt (Clint),